Denver Event Staffing

 gavel Regional Compliance

 Colorado minimum wage is $14.81/hr.
 Market-competitive Denver Event Staffing event labor rates: $30–$45/hr.
-Platform enforces W-2 compliance for all Denver Event Staffing events; mandatory workers' comp and COI included in every Denver bill rate.
+TempGuru enforces W-2 compliance for all Denver Event Staffing events; mandatory workers' comp and COI included in every Denver bill rate.

 event Seasonal Demand